DigitalPublishingToolkit/CriticalMemeReader/md/04introduction.md

 > apparatus that helps grasping the machinic dimension of contemporary
 > capitalism?[^02introduction_5]

-This is also exactly the question memes pose to us.
-As Geoff Hondroudakis argues in his contribution to this reader:
+This is also exactly the question memes pose to us. <a href='ch022.xhtml'>As Geoff Hondroudakis argues</a> in his contribution to this reader:

 > The significance of circulation and exchange in memes—their
 > evolutionary function as asignifying network symbionts—is precisely